July 4th gun deals are live. See the deals

 Buy it if: You want forced reset on a non-AR platform (MCX, MP5, SCAR) where alternatives do not exist, or you refuse to give up your quality trigger for forced reset capability.
 You are comfortable with some installation troubleshooting.

-Wait for V2 if: The safety throw bothers you.
-The 45-degree option in the V2 (March 2026) would fix the biggest complaint in this review.
+Get the V2 instead if: The safety throw bothers you.
+The 45/90 option in the now-shipping V2 fixes the biggest complaint in this review.

 Get the Partisan instead if: You run a standard AR-15 and want the easiest possible install.
 Accept that the semi-auto trigger will be worse, but you will be up and running in five minutes with zero fitting.